opendocsg/slw-judgments-backfill/2018_SGHC_159/report.md

 64     The vast majority of groundless threat claims arise in the context of intellectual property infringement claims, with the groundless threat action arising as a counterclaim.
 While this case initially proceeded on this orthodox trajectory, subsequent events have put the court in the unusual

 position of deciding on a groundless threat claim without corresponding infringement proceedings (see [27] above).
-This has particular significance when considering s 35(3) of the TMA, as the question of justification is usually resolved concurrently in light of the decision on the trade mark infringement issue (See for example _Allergan, Inc and another v Ferlandz Nutra Pte Ltd_ [2016] 4 SLR 919 at [165]).
+This has particular significance when considering s 35(3) of the TMA, as the question of justification is usually resolved concurrently in light of the decision on the trade mark infringement issue (See for example _Allergan, Inc and another v Ferlandz Nutra Pte Ltd_ <span class="citation">[2016] 4 SLR 919</span> at [165]).

 65     Sante has seized on this unusual state of affairs to make two preliminary objections pertaining to the applicability of s 35(3) of the TMA in the present case: